-5. ADD squash, sweet potato, broth, water and coconut milk.
+5. Add squash, sweet potato, broth, water and coconut milk.
 Bring to a boil.
-COVER and lower to simmer about 15 minutes, or until squash and sweet potato are soft.
+Cover and lower to simmer for about 15 minutes, or until squash and sweet potato are soft.

-7. On a separate cutting board, REMOVE sausage out of casing (if in links).
-WASH hands with soap and running water before moving on from handling sausage.
+7. On a separate cutting board, remove sausage out of casing (if in links).
+Wash hands with soap and running water after handling raw sausage.

-9. ADD fully cooked sausage to soup, reserving pan for sage.
+9. Add fully cooked sausage to soup, reserving pan for sage.
+Stir spinach into soup.

-11. BROWN remaining sage in sausage saute pan with remaining butter or olive oil.
-FRY until crispy and add to soup.
+10. Brown remaining sage in sausage saute pan with remaining butter or olive oil.
+Fry until crispy and add to soup.

 Big Y's recipes reflect the guidance of the Partnership for Food Safety Education.
 To learn more, visit fightbac.org!

 Carbohydrates 10 g

 Protein 5 g